KjRodgers32/dw-modeling/README.md

 ## Data Warehouse Modeling
-This repo is where I will model and upload data to my Snowflake Data Warehouse with DBT.
+This repo is where I will model and upload data to my Snowflake/Databricks Data Warehouse with DBT.

 ## But Why
 I find it fun :).
 I also use this as an opportunity to keep learning and growing my understanding of Data Warehouses and working with the various tools used to interact with them.